dimagi/commcare-hq/corehq/apps/analytics/README.md

 Useful localsettings when working with analytics:
 - `ANALYTICS_IDS`: Analytics code doesn't run if the relevant API key isn't provided.
 For most purposes, setting the key to a dummy value is sufficient.
 - `ANALYTICS_CONFIG.DEBUG`: Analytics code isn't run on every server.
-This is sometimes gated by checking `SERVER_ENVIRONMENT` and sometimes by setting or blanking out the relevant API id key in a specific server's settings.
-Set `DEBUG` to `True` to bypass these checks.
+Set `DEBUG` to `True` to bypass these checks (you still need to set the API keys, too).
 - `ANALYTICS_CONFIG.LOG_LEVEL`: Controls the client-side logging.
 Turning it up to `verbose` can help debug.

 ## Individual Services